Ridley Scott’s masterpiece just turned 35. Let’s look at some of the cool movies it has inspired in that time.

 Dark City (1998)

-Blade Runner has accomplished many things in its 35 years of existence, but one of the film’s most noteworthy achievements is how it envisioned the future city.
-In turn, the film has inspired the gloomy backdrops of many science fiction stories, spread across a litany of entertainment mediums.
+Blade Runner has accomplished many things in its 35 years of existence, but one of its most noteworthy achievements is how it envisioned the future city.
+In turn, the film has inspired the gloomy backdrops of many science fiction movies.
 The dark, rain-soaked metropolis is a combination of the fantastical and the familiar, with influences plucked from the past, present and future.
 For every flying car or emblazoned commercial billboard, the past is still ever present.
 As the Guardian’s Alex von Tunzelman notes, “Blade Runner drags the dark, lonely, dirty Los Angeles of Raymond Chandler and film noir into a darker, lonelier and dirtier future.
 It’s a triumph of production design; imitated constantly, but never surpassed.’’
 Amen to that.

 When describing the setting in a 1997 interview with Cinefantastique, the film’s production manager Patrick Tatopolous said, “The movie takes place everywhere, and it takes place nowhere.
 It’s a city built of pieces of cities.
 A corner from one place, another from some place else.
 So, you don’t really know where you are.
 A piece will look like a street in London, but a portion of the architecture looks like New York, but the bottom of the architecture looks again like a European city.
 You’re there, but you don’t know where you are.
 It’s like every time you travel, you’ll be lost.”

-Directed and co-written by Alex Proyas, the story takes place in a world permanently entrenched in darkness and follows the amnesiac John Murdoch (Rufus Sewell) as he tries to piece his past back together in an effort to clear his name in association with a series of murders.
+Directed and co-written by Alex Proyas, the story takes place in a world permanently entrenched in darkness and follows the amnesiac John Murdoch (Rufus Sewell) as he tries to piece his past together in an effort to clear his name following a series of murders.
 As his investigation progresses, he uncovers an underworld controlled by a group of ghostly alien beings known as The Strangers who possess the ability to alter memories, time, and the surrounding reality.